mmomtchev/magickwand.js/README.md

 # Disclaimer

-`node-magickwand` is not affiliated in any way with ImageMagick LLC.
+`magickwand.js` is not affiliated in any way with ImageMagick LLC.

-The WASM version is a separate distinct port from [the WASM port of one of the ImageMagick authors](https://www.npmjs.com/package/@imagemagick/magick-wasm).
+In particular, the WASM version is an independent distinct port from [the WASM port of one of the ImageMagick authors](https://www.npmjs.com/package/@imagemagick/magick-wasm).